Metal Search

 Copper has been in use since time immemorial.
 The advancement of metallurgy has only made copper a vital material that allows other non-ferrous metals, such as bronze, to exist.

-Furthermore, copper and its alloys have antimicrobial properties, which makes them a perfect choice in hospitals and healthcare facilities.
+Furthermore, copper alloys have antimicrobial properties, which makes them a perfect choice in hospitals and healthcare facilities.

 Aluminum

-Aluminum is the most abundant non-iron-based metal on earth and the second-largest recycled metal in the world.
+Aluminum is the most abundant non-iron-based metal on earth and one of the most recycled metals in the world.
 Its color ranges from silvery white to dull gray.
-Aluminum’s lightweight, non-magnetic, non-sparking, and easy-to-machine properties make it a widely used choice.
+Aluminum’s lightweight, easy-to-machine, non-sparking, and non-magnetic properties make it a widely used choice.
 It’s also easy to cast and forge.

 Aluminum’s properties make it the best material for aerospace, automotive, packaging, and construction.